simpleledger/SLPDB/README.md

 * 0.15.0
 	* Add Graph Search metadata (see example queries above for search examples)
-	* Start listen to blockchain updates before the startup process to improve data integrity
+	* Start listening to blockchain updates before the startup process for improved data integrity during long startup periods
 	* Fixed bug where not all inputs were showing up in graph transactions
-	* Removed getinfo RPC in favor of getBlockchainInfo
+	* Replaced getinfo RPC in favor of getBlockchainInfo
+	* Fixed issue with tokens collection items missing "block_created" data

 * 0.14.1
 	* Improved token burn detection after a new blocks is broadcast